vidmantas/vidmantas.github.io/_posts/2025-10-15-junior-ai-age.md

 Many senior+ engineers I talk with daily describe AI tools like Codex, Claude, or Cursor as being on the level of a junior engineer.
 "It's like working with a junior — if you prompt it precisely enough, it will do a decent job, but for anything more complex I need to jump in myself."

-This sentiment is so widespread that it’s often _accepted_ as fact, with many pitfalls overlooked.
+This sentiment is so widespread that it's often _accepted_ as fact, with many pitfalls overlooked.
 AI can't talk to users or customers directly, won't gain knowledge over time, won't truly learn — and there are many other "won'ts."
 Still, this perception has become another ingredient in our current reality.

 ### Tough Market